jennysukut/straightforward-job-site-nextjs/README.md

 ## Our Current Pages

 - Main Page: with all navigation options
-- Individual Signup Pages: 5 steps, each with their own page, to grab fellow's data to display on their profile
+- Fellow Signup Pages: 5 steps, each with their own page, to grab fellow's data to display on their profile
 - Pricing Page: a copy of our pricing page from our landing page

 ## Current Contexts